CriminalPancake/void-stranger-ap/README.md

 the AP server and all items are received.

 The Pause menu contains 2 new options replacing the close game option: Atone and End Run.
 The first acts as a portable atoner, letting you go back to B001 at any time.
-The second is used to go back to brand entry, but is unimplemented.
+The second is used to go back to brand entry, mostly so players can quickly exit their current run.
+Going back to brand entry in the middle of an AP run is not recommended as you will lose your items.

+Pushing F11 will bring up your item tracker, helpful for keeping track of the less visible items like the seals for example.

 By default, the following are randomized: